CaseyLabs/aws-ec2-ebs-automatic-snapshot-bash/README.md

 aws configure
 ```

-Then copy this Bash script to /opt/aws/ebs-snapshot.sh
+Then copy this Bash script to /opt/aws/ebs-snapshot.sh and make it executable:
 ```
 chmod +x /opt/aws/ebs-snapshot.sh
 ```